lbryio/lbry-docker/README.md

 # lbry-Docker

+## Tags
+Document tags and link to their Dockerfiles here.

 ## Scope
 This repository is in heavy flux as it travels towards [version 1.0](https://github.com/lbryio/lbry-docker/projects/1) however its goal is to make development for and adoption of any of the LBRY appliances trivial.
 You should be able to clone pull fork your way to a better LBRY without having to do much more than some light reading of a README to get started.